 The best thing about yoga is that the whole process of it is generally pretty enjoyable.
 You’ll have fun during practice, and it won’t feel like a terrible chore to keep coming back to it.

-If you stick to it for a while, it becomes addictive, and before you know it, you’ll be the fitness freak of the group, the athletic person who actually enjoys green veggies, long workouts, and pushing themselves to achieve their potential.
+Being healthy is one of the most important factors in having a balanced life.
+If you stick to yoga for a while, it becomes addictive.
+Before you know it, you’ll be the fitness freak of the group; the athletic person who actually enjoys green veggies, long workouts, and pushing themselves to achieve their potential.

 5. You’ll learn to do things are your own pace.